Soteriology

 - Catechism of the Catholic Church §599-618 (Christ’s Redemptive Death), §846-848 (Outside the Church No Salvation), §1987-2029 (Justification)

-- Vatican II, Gaudium et Spes §22 (Christ the New Adam)
+- Vatican II, Gaudium et Spes §22 (Christ the New Adam and Universal Salvation)

 - Pope Pius XII, Mystici Corporis (1943) - On the Mystical Body of Christ